This post may contain affiliate links. Please see my disclosure policy for more details.

 Indigenous Australians have lived in Sydney for at least 30,000 years, but the first British settlers arrived in 1788 and turned it into a penal colony.
 Being Australia’s earliest European settlement, Sydney has plenty of interesting old buildings mixed in with the new.

-I would say Melbourne’s city centre is more café orientated than Sydney’s, with its cute little laneways such as Degraves, but once you get out into the Sydney suburbs you’ll find a plethora of stylish, individual coffee shops and restaurants to choose from.
+While Sydney CBD is not quite as café orientated as Melbourne’s, once you get out into the suburbs, you’ll find a plethora of stylish, individual coffee shops and restaurants.

 Sydney also has plenty of art galleries, museums, theatres and historical areas to visit, and there are festivals to enjoy all year round, from the world-famous Gay and Lesbian Mardi Gras at the end of summer, to the winter Sydney Writers’ Festival.